The Wife of Bath's Tale: Feminist critique

 Than all the male sex could set right.

-That does not, however, mean they are not correct, and after her critique she accepts their validity.

 Behaviour in marriage

-Both Carruthers and Cooper reflect on the way that Chaucer's Wife of Bath does not behave as society dictates in any of her marriages.
-Through her nonconformity to the expectations of her role as a wife, the audience is shown what proper behaviour in marriage should be like.
+Both Carruthers and Cooper reflect on the way that Chaucer's Wife of Bath does not behave as society dictates, in any of her marriages.
+Through her nonconformity to the expectations of her role as a wife, the audience is shown what proper behaviour, in marriage, should be like.
 Carruthers' essay outlines the existence of deportment books, the purpose of which was to teach women how to be model wives.
 Carruthers notes how the Wife's behaviour in the first of her marriages "is almost everything the deportment-book writers say it should not be."
 For example, she lies to her old husbands about them getting drunk and saying some regrettable things.
-Yet, Carruthers does note that the Wife does do a decent job of upholding her husbands' public honour.
-Moreover, deportment books taught women that "the husband deserves control of the wife because he controls the estate"; it is clear that the Wife is the one who controls certain aspects of her husband's behaviour in her various marriages.
+Yet Carruthers does note that the Wife does do a decent job of upholding her husbands' public honour.
+Moreover, deportment books taught women that "the husband deserves control of the wife, because he controls the estate"; it is clear that the Wife is the one who controls certain aspects of her husband's behaviour in her various marriages.

 Cooper also notes that behaviour in marriage is a theme that emerges in the Wife of Bath's Prologue; neither the Wife nor her husbands conform to any conventional ideals of marriage.
 Cooper observes that the Wife's fifth husband, in particular, "cannot be taken as any principle of correct Christian marriage".
 He, too, fails to exhibit behaviour conventionally expected within a marriage.
-This can perhaps be attributed to his young age and lack of experience in relationships, as he does change at the end, as does the Wife of Bath.
-Thus, through both the Wife's and her fifth and favorite husband's failure to conform to expected behaviour in marriage, the poem exposes the complexity of the institution of marriage and of relationships more broadly.
+This can, perhaps, be attributed to his young age and lack of experience in relationships, as he does change at the end, as does the Wife of Bath.
+Thus, through both the Wife's and her fifth and favorite husband's failure to conform to expected behaviour in marriage, the poem exposes the complexity of the institution of marriage and of relationships, more broadly.